-MEASUREMENT CONFIGURATION APPLIED IN THE COLOGNE LUMINESCENCE LABORATORY For samples provided by the Cologne Luminescence Laboratory, uranium, thorium and potassium contents were determined by low level HRGS, using i) an Ortec Coaxial Profile M7080-S GEM high-precision Germanium Gamma-Ray detector with 60 % relative efficiency and connected to a Dspec jr 2.0; and ii) a Canberra Coaxial Profile GC4040 Germanium Gamma-Ray detector with a relative efficiency of 20 % connected to an Ortec 92x Spectrum Master.
-Samples were dried at 50°C for at least two days, crushed in a jaw breaker if necessary and homogenized.
-Depending on the available amount of sample material, polypropylene (PP) capsules with calibrated capacities of 200 g and 590 g were filled to the top, tape sealed and stored for four weeks to compensate for radon loss induced by sample preparation.
-The capsules were then placed on top of the detector surrounded by a 10 cm thick lead shield and measured for 42 hours.
+For samples provided by the Cologne Luminescence Laboratory, uranium, thorium and potassium contents were determined by low-level HRGS using (i) an Ortec Coaxial Profile M7080-S GEM high-precision germanium gamma ray detector with 60 % relative efficiency and connected to a Dspec jr 2.0 and (ii) a Canberra Coaxial Profile GC4040 germanium gamma ray detector with a relative efficiency of 20 % connected to an Ortec 92x Spectrum Master.
+Samples were dried at 50 °C for at least 2 d, crushed in a jaw breaker if necessary and homogenized.
+Depending on the available amount of sample material, polypropylene (PP) capsules with calibrated capacities of 200 and 590 g were filled to the top, tape-sealed and stored for 4 weeks to compensate for radon loss induced by sample preparation.
+The capsules were then placed on top of the detector surrounded by a 10 cm thick lead shield and measured for 42 h.
 GammaVision 8.0 software with the LVis 3.0.9 application was used for measurements and analyses.
-K activities were directly measured based on the gamma line at 1,461 keV.
-U activities were derived from the gamma lines at 295 keV, 352 keV, 609 keV, 1,120 keV, 1,764 keV and 2,204 keV.
-For determining Th activities, the following gamma lines were used: 209 keV, 338 keV, 911 keV, 965 keV, 969 keV, 727 keV, 583 keV, 861 keV and 2,614 keV.
-Nussy loess was utilized for efficiency calibration of the individual sample containers, whereas Eu (50 kBq) and Co (37 kBq) check sources were used for periodic energy calibration and quality checks.
+K activities were directly measured based on the gamma line at 1461 keV.
+U activities were derived from the gamma lines at 295, 352, 609, 1120, 1764 and 2204 keV.
+For determining Th activities, the following gamma lines were used: 209, 338, 911, 965, 969, 727, 583, 861 and 2614 keV.
+A summarizing compilation of gamma lines used can be found in Table A1.
+Nussy loess was utilized for efficiency calibration of the individual sample containers, whereas $^{152}$ Eu (50 kBq) and $^{60}$ Co (37 kBq) check sources were used for periodic energy calibration and quality checks.